rlaker/rlaker.github.io/_projects/hackathon.md

 ### Energy price

 Initial data exploration showed that the price of energy was quite periodic/predictable throughout the day.
-This periodic nature is demonstrated in the figure below, where the price per day is superposed onto the same axes.
+This periodic nature is demonstrated in the figure below, where the price per day (for the entire 3 year dataset) is superposed onto the same axes.
 The large spikes in the afternoon are quite obvious in this figure, and could be something to exploit later in the project.

 ![Superposed energy price per day in the entire dataset](/images/hackathon/superposed.png)